open-telemetry/oteps/text/0059-otlp-trace-data-format.md

     // A user-supplied name describing the event. string name = 2;

-    // A list of attributes of the event. repeated AttributeKeyValue attributes = 3;
+    // attributes is a collection of attributes on the event. repeated AttributeKeyValue attributes = 3;

     // The number of dropped attributes.
 If the value is 0, then no attributes were dropped.